BOTANICAL REFERENCE

 Eases tension and improves sleep.
 Calms muscle spasm and menopausal symptoms

+Start with a small dose to assess tolerance.
+Might interact with anti-anxiety or anti-depressant medications.
 Some individuals might experience GI discomfort.
 Do not use if you have pancreatic, liver, or gallbladder disease.

 White Willow Bark